lead-harmony-lab/Bluetooth-Sumobot/README.md

 5. The app will ask which mode to select.
 Choose 'Controller mode' from top of the list.
 6. Confirm solid light on the HC06 module indicating pairing was successful
 7. Choose gear/settings icon from top right corner.
 8. Configure the field for each icon using these strings.
 The icon shape is described in the [ ] braces.
-See attached jpg for visual guide.
+See [this image](https://github.com/lead-harmony-lab/Bluetooth-Sumobot/blob/master/Arduino%20bluetooth%20controller%20setup%20image.jpg) for a visual guide.

                 [left arrow] left
                 [up arrow] forward